Qumulo/docs/administrator-guide/external-services/using-access-tokens.md

 varAccessTokenWarning: An attacker can use an access token to authenticate as the token's user to Qumulo Core REST API (through HTTP, the Python SDK, or the <code>qq</code> CLI) and gain all of the user's privileges.
 varAccessTokenBestPractices: Treat access tokens, and the bearer tokens they generate, like passwords&#58; Store your tokens securely, rotate your tokens often, and create a token revocation policy for your organization.
 varAccessTokenAdminWarning: To decrease the risk of giving an attacker full administrative access&mdash;including access to cluster data&mdash;avoid generating tokens for accounts with administrative privileges.
+varExpirationUtcNote: The <code>--expiration-time</code> flag interprets arguments as timestamps in the UTC time zone.
 varTokenQQcli: To use an access token in the <code>qq</code> CLI, you must use the <code>--file</code> flag when you create the access token.
 Use this flag to specify a path for saving your credentials file in a format that the <code>qq</code> CLI can use.
 varPrereqWrite: <code>PRIVILEGE_ACCESS_TOKEN_WRITE</code> is required for creating and deleting access tokens for all users in the system.
 varPrereqRead: <code>PRIVILEGE_ACCESS_TOKEN_READ</code> is required for listing access tokens.
+varTokenExpiration: When an access token's expiration time elapses, it isn't possible to use the token for authentication.
+Any attempt to use the token results in an authentication error.
+To continue the authentication process, you must either [create a new access token](#creating-using-access-tokens) or [update the expiration time for your existing token](#modifying-access-tokens).
+varTokenReturn: <ul><li>The access token ID</li><li>The user that the access token represents</li><li>The access token's creator</li><li>The access token's creation time</li></ul>
 ---

 In Qumulo Core 5.3.0 (and higher), _access tokens_ let a user to authenticate to the Qumulo REST API without having to complete repetitive login procedures.
-Access tokens provide an alternative to session-based authentication that the `qq login` command and the Web UI use
+Access tokens provide an alternative to session-based authentication that the `qq login` command and the Web UI use.

 Unlike _session bearer tokens_ (that have a short expiration time and require a password to refresh, for example for authentication by using the `qq login` command), access tokens are long-lived.
 Access tokens support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.